Chair-for-Security-Engineering/SILVER/README.md

 set_dont_use [get_lib_cells NangateOpenCellLibrary/BUF*]
 ```

-The flowing commands can be used to force the synthesizer to compile, keep the hierarchy and make a flatten netlist of the design.
+The flowing commands can be used to force the synthesizer to compile, keep the hierarchy and make a flattened netlist of the design.

 ```
 compile -map_effort medium -area_effort medium